Anuzzzzzzz/Veg_Biryani/README.md

 Video from the MAVS simulator showing a bumpy terrain

+**#00719_top_lidar.pts**

+Lidar output from the MAVS simulator.
+Output is provided in the x y z r g b format.
+This is an output from only 1 frame of the video.
+So considerable amount of data can be obtained from relatively short time.

 **#RL_Testcode.py**

 So we tried to pre process the heat map image and get the program to detect the yellow path which is the best route, free from most rough terrain.
 We still quite haven't reached the RL part of the code but we are looking at using PPO (Proximal Policy Optimization) model.
 We are attching the outputs obtained till now.
 But the pre processing is not working right